Science and technology in India: 1947–1967

 India aimed "to convert India's economy into that of a modern state and to fit her into the nuclear age and do it quickly."
 It was understood that India had not been at the forefront of the Industrial Revolution, and hence made an effort to promote higher education, and science and technology in India.

-Planning Commission (1950) fixed investment levels, prescribed priorities, divided funds between agriculture and industry, and divided resources between the state and the federal governments.
+The Planning Commission (1950) fixed investment levels, prescribed priorities, divided funds between agriculture and industry, and divided resources between the state and the federal governments.
 The result of the efforts between 1947 and 1962 saw the area under irrigation increase by 45 e6acre, food production rise by 34 million metric tons, installed power generating capacity increase by 79 million kilowatts, and an overall increase of 94 percent in industrial production.
 The enormous population rise, however, would balance the gains.
 The economically beleaguered country was nevertheless able to build a large scientific workforce, second in numbers only to that of the United States and the Soviet Union.

 Education—provided by the government of India—was free and compulsory up to the Age of 14.
 More emphasis was paid to the enhancement of vocational and technical skills.
-J. P. Naik, member-secretary of the Indian Education Commission, commented on the educational policies of the time:
+J.P.
+Naik, member-secretary of the Indian Education Commission, commented on the educational policies of the time:

 On 18 August 1951 the minister of education Maulana Abul Kalam Azad, inaugurated the Indian Institute of Technology at Kharagpur in West Bengal.
-Possibly modeled after the Massachusetts Institute of Technology these institutions were conceived by a 22-member committee of scholars and entrepreneurs under the chairmanship of N. R. Sarkar.
+Possibly modeled after the Massachusetts Institute of Technology these institutions were conceived by a 22-member committee of scholars and entrepreneurs under the chairmanship of N.R.
+Sarkar.

 The Sino-Indian war (1962) came as a rude awakening to military preparedness.
 Military cooperation with the Soviet Union—partially aimed at developing advanced military technology—was pursued during subsequent years.
 The Defence Research and Development Organisation was formed in 1958.

 Radio broadcasting was initiated in 1927 but became state responsibility only in 1930.
 In 1947 it was given the name All India Radio and since 1957 it has been called Akashvani.
 Limited duration of television programming began in 1959, and complete broadcasting followed in 1965.

 The Indian Government acquired the EVS EM computers from the Soviet Union, which were used in large companies and research laboratories.